United States Air Force Band

-Collectively, these musical groups perform a wide spectrum of styles, including classical, jazz, popular, patriotic and ceremonial music.
+Collectively, these musical groups perform a wide spectrum of styles, including classical, jazz, popular, patriotic, and ceremonial music.

-The mission of the Band is to deliver musical products that inspire emotions, create positive impressions and communicate information according to Air Force objectives for the defense of the United States of America.
+The mission of the band is to deliver musical products that inspire emotions, create positive impressions and communicate information according to Air Force objectives for the defense of the United States.

-The Band is part of the United States Air Force Bands Program, which consists of 8 active-duty stateside bands 2 overseas active-duty band locations and 5 Air National Guard bands.

 Formation and early history

 The United States Air Force Band is the youngest of the military bands based in Washington, D.C.
 Its military life began on 24 September 1941, with the formation of the Bolling Army Air Forces Band under the sponsorship of Lieutenant L.P.
 Holcomb, commanding officer of the Air Base Group at Bolling Field.

 Alf Heiberg served as the Band's first commander and led the group from 1941 to 1944.
 The first ensemble consisted only of four players, but by the end of 1942 expanded to a total of 100 musicians.
 The group began to travel throughout the United States, performing at fairs and athletic events.

 To identify band members in uniform, Heiberg designed a cap emblem using the pilots' wings with a superimposed musical lyre.
 This symbol has remained the emblem of The United States Air Force Band throughout its history.

 In 1944, George S. Howard was named Commander and Conductor, a position he held for 20 years.
 Late in 1944, he took the Band on its first international tour; the group performed in England and France while the Royal Air Force Band toured the United States.
 This was the first tour for The Army Air Forces Band that included sites outside continental North America.

 Following World War II, all but five of the band members left for civilian life.
 However, because of the program's success during the war, Howard was asked to remain in command of the Band and was charged with reorganizing it to serve in peacetime functions.
 He immediately embarked on a recruiting program to return the group to its original size, and the total manpower strength was increased to 115.

 The Symphony Orchestra was instituted during this reorganization and was the first group of its kind in any military band organization.
 The Symphony Orchestra ultimately supplied players not only for the Strolling Strings (now known as The Air Force Strings) but for the Concert Band, which, under Howard's direction, included cellists.

 The Band truly became The United States Air Force Band in 1947 when the Army Air Forces were officially designated as the United States Air Force.
 All units of the organization assumed the official "Air Force" title.